njii-comet-2024/WARDEN/README.md

 This repository holds the control and communication code for the COMET 2024 internship project.
 This is an ongoing project.

+For COMET W.A.R.D.E.N. setup instructions, check the sharepoint.

 The project, called W.A.R.D.E.N., is a deployable field recon system.
 It is comprised of a ground rover and aerial vehicle.
 The objective of the aerial vehicle is to extend the communication range of the ground rover for recon.